Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

 Similarly as in the case of many Newton-type methods, we can obtain local convergence guarantees for Newton-MR with unit step-size, i.e., $ \alphak = 1 $.
 We further show that such result greatly generalizes the classical analysis of Newton-CG.
-We will show that local (super-)linear rate of convergence is possible under either \cref{assmpt:lipschitz_special} with $ \beta > 1 $, or \cref{assmpt:lip_special_03} with $ \beta > 0 $.
-Clearly, both of these assumption are weaker than the typical Lipschitz continuity assumption on Hessian \cref{eq:lip_usual_hessian}, which is typically made to obtain similar local convergence results.
+We will show that local (super-)linear rate of convergence is possible under either \cref{assmpt:lipschitz_special} with $ \beta > 1 $, or \cref{assmpt:lip_special_03}.

-\begin{assumption} For some $ 0 < \beta < \infty $ and $ 0 < L_{\HH} < \infty $, we have $ \forall \xx \in \reals^{d},\; \forall \pp \in \text{Range}(\nabla^{2} f(\xx))$,
+\begin{assumption} For some $ 0 < \beta < \infty $ and $ 0 \leq L_{\HH} < \infty $, we have $ \forall \xx \in \real^{d},\; \forall \pp \in \text{Range}(\HH(\xx))$,

 \end{assumption} Although, we do not know of a particular way to, a priori, verify \cref{assmpt:lip_special_03}, it is easy to see that \cref{eq:lip_special_03} with $ \beta = 1 $ is implied by \cref{eq:lip_usual_hessian}, and hence weaker.
 In fact, unlike the usual local convergence analysis of Newton-type methods, analyzing iterations in terms of gradient norm allows us to weaken \cref{eq:lip_usual_hessian} and instead consider \cref{eq:lip_special_03}.
-However, even though we will state our results using the weaker condition \cref{eq:lip_special_03}, to our knowledge as of yet, \cref{eq:lip_usual_hessian} is the only practical sufficient condition for verifying \cref{eq:lip_special_03}.